Pre-action protocols and seeking repossession of private rented housing on rent arrears grounds

 - the letter 4: payment plan not met should only be sent if the earlier payment plan breaks down, ie. it is not adhered to.
 Again, it might be prudent to be flexible – eg. if a tenant is a few days late with payment, or if the tenant lets you know of a temporary emergency.
 The aim is to sustain the tenancy, for as long as possible.
 Letter 4 is another attempt to engage the tenant to come up with a payment proposal, as again, the aim is to sustain the tenancy.
 This might be appropriate, for example that there has been change circumstances.

 - if the case should reach the First Tier Tribunal (Housing and Property Chamber) for a decision, your documented records will help with the Tribunal’s investigation.
-At present, eviction notices (those served on or after 7 April 2020) will be decided by the Tribunal on a discretionary basis.
-Compliance with the pre-action requirements will be considered by the Tribunal in reaching a decision, in cases where the arrears occurred wholly or partially on or after 27 May 2020.
-Overall, the Tribunal will be looking for ‘reasonableness’, which will include attempts to engage positively with the tenant and providing opportunities to avoid eviction, as far as reasonably possible.
+Eviction notices (those served on or after 7 April 2020) will be decided by the Tribunal on a discretionary basis.
+Compliance with the pre-action protocols will be considered by the Tribunal in reaching a decision.
+Overall, the Tribunal will be looking for ‘reasonableness’ in the behaviour of the landlord and the tenant, which will include attempts to engage positively with the tenant and providing opportunities to avoid eviction, as far as reasonably possible.